 John Florio and Ouisie Shapiro are the authors of One Nation Under Baseball: How the 1960s Collided with the National Pastime, and One Punch from the Promised Land: Leon Spinks, Michael Spinks, and the Myth of the Heavyweight Title.
-They are regular contributors to the New Yorker and the Atlantic; their work has also been seen on VICE and Sports Illustrated.
+They are contributors to The New Yorker, The Atlantic, VICE, The New York Times, and ESPN's Undefeated.
 John and Ouisie are married and live in Brooklyn, NY.

 John is the author of the historical crime novels, Sugar Pop Moon and Blind Moon Alley.
 He holds an MFA from the University of Southern Maine, an MBA from St. John’s University, and an MA from New York University.
-John has served on the faculty of St. John's University and FIT, where he taught writing, advertising, and pop symbolism.
+John is on the faculty of the Stonecoast MFA program at the University of Southern Maine; he also taught at St. John's University, Ramapo College, and FIT.